 About the College of Education

-Yes, you will be ready for teaching—or even better teaching if you are an experienced teacher.
-You will also be ready for leadership, for innovation in teaching, and for discerning and addressing students’ needs—because we pattern ourselves on the Great Teacher.
-We believe that faith, when intertwined with professional preparation, results in teachers with greater empathy, better understanding of others, and a broader ability to embrace student differences and issues.
-A keen focus on this kind of holistic professional preparation is what has made us one of the country’s most outstanding choices for teacher preparation.
+In addition to our focus on both best practices and field experiences, our programs are grounded in a foundation of faith.
+We believe that faith, when intertwined with high-quality preparation, results in teachers, counselors, and leaders with not only strong pedagogical and leadership skills, but also greater empathy, better understanding of others, and a broader ability to support student differences and issues.
+Our intentionally holistic professional preparation is what has made us one of the country’s most outstanding choices for educator preparation.

-If you want to be a teacher who consistently creates a positive classroom climate that supports academic excellence, we welcome you to our program.
+If you want to be an educator or leader who inspires excellence, we welcome you to our program.

 Key things to know about Lipscomb’s College of Education